MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-invalid-unexpected-values-warnings.md

 # Resolve file upload warnings related to invalid or unexpected values

 When you upload employee attribute data to Microsoft Viva Glint, you may receive one of the following warning messages.
-Select the warning that you experience from the list at the top of the article, and follow the appropriate resolution to fix the warning.
+Select the warning that you experience from the list at the top of the article, and follow the appropriate resolution to fix the issue.

 ## INVALID_EMPLOYEE_DATA: unsupported characters